sadit/SimilaritySearch.jl/README.md

        0                                      300
 ```

-we can use a different type of index, for example, a SearchGraph can be used instead of Sequential
+`SimilarySearch.jl` supports different kinds of indexes; for example, a SearchGraph can be used instead of Sequential

 ```julia
 julia> using SimilaritySearch, SimilaritySearch.Graph